Jeto143/vegan-hacktivists-coding-challenge/README.md

 # Super Basic Q&A

-This little project was made as a coding challenge for applying to [Vegan Hacktivists](https://veganhacktivists.org/).
+This little project was created as a coding challenge for applying to [Vegan Hacktivists](https://veganhacktivists.org/).

-It makes use of Laravel 8 and MySQL, and requires PHP 7.4+.
+It is made with Laravel 8 and requires PHP 7.4+.

 ## Challenge instructions